-In 2003, Altius indirectly acquired a 7.5% interest in a 3% net smelter return royalty interest in Voisey's Bay nickel-copper-cobalt project.
-Altius has since increased its 7.5% interest to a 10% interest and therefore currently has an effective 0.3% net smelter return royalty.
+Altius indirectly owns a 10% interest in a 3% net smelter return royalty interest in Voisey's Bay nickel-copper-cobalt and therefore currently holds an effective 0.3% net smelter return royalty.
 The Voisey's Bay mine is operated by Vale S.A.
-Royalty payments were suspended by Vale Canada Inc., as further described in the Legal Proceedings section of this AIF, but have resumed effective 2018 with the announced settlement between Altius, and its partner Royal Gold Inc., with Vale Canada Inc. and certain of its subsidiaries.
-Total royalty revenue in 2018 was approximately \$973,000, which represents three quarters due to the timing of the settlement in 2018.
-Below is a summary of the Corporation's producing royalties and 2018 revenues.
+Royalty payments were previously suspended by Vale Canada Inc., but have resumed effective 2018 with the announced settlement between Altius, and its partner Royal Gold Inc., with Vale Canada Inc. and certain of its subsidiaries.